 - Exercise daily.
 Check out the Juna App for daily pregnancy safe workouts.

-- Add Liquid Magnesium with Calcium into your daily vitamin regiment.
+- Add Liquid Magnesium with Calcium into your daily vitamin regimen.

 - Eat smaller meals throughout the day instead of big meals.
 This will help not tax your intestines.

 Here are some more serious interventions for constipation.
-Always consult with your doctor before trying anything though.
+As always, we recommend you consult with your doctor before trying anything.

 - Add a fiber laxative like Metamucil or Citrucel – these help your intestines absorb water and stools easier to pass.